 Ambassadors at dusk,

-lances tiered with magenta bells;
+lances tiered with magenta bells

-Venturous bees will desiccate their hearts,
+Lickerish bees will desiccate your hearts,

-what prognostications do you impart
+What prognostications do you impart

 on the after-breath of a smoking sun?